gitit36/between-the-lines/README.md

 ## Project in Programming and Data Sciences - 177-1218_FA21 TECH-UB 24 001-2
 ## Professor Joao Sedoc

-Web application to render more transparent and approachable privacy policies.
-Functionalities include privacy policy summarization, similarity analysis, readability score, and topic modeling.
+*** Web application to render more transparent and approachable privacy policies.
+Functionalities include privacy policy summarization, similarity analysis, readability score, and topic modeling. ***

+### Problem

+> 65% of personal data will be covered under a privacy regulation by 2023
+(Gartner Inc.)

+> 79% of respondents are concerned
+about how companies are using their personal data (Pew Research)

 In a nutshell, a user can type in the url/name of the website in order to analyse the privacy policies.